ApplesOranges/Dining-Philosophers/README.md

 ## Documentation

 ### main.py
-Here we have initialized all variables and structures, as well as importing both the "filosofo" module and the threading library.
+Here we have initialized all variables and structures, as well as importing both the <i>"filosofo"</i> module and the threading library.
 ```python
 import threading
 from filosofo import Filosofo